Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: A New Approach Inspired By Weighted Voronoi Tesselations

 \subsection{Technique}

-One way to approach a centroidal WVT configuration is to start with with an initial particle configuration and iteratively converge to a solution.
-For the following discussion, let us assume that we are given a desired resolution $\delta({\bf r})$ as a function of a three-dimensional position ${\bf r}$.
-In this context, ``resolution'' is referred to as a the desired average distance to a neighboring particle.
-The actual smoothing lengths $h$ are then simply related by a constant proportionality factor that depends on the targeted number of neighbors $N_{\rm neigh}$ in the calculation, such that $h({\bf r})=N_{\rm neigh}^{1/n}\, (\delta({\bf r})/2)$ in $n$ dimensions.
+Our adaptive setup technique arranges particles by repeatedly applying net displacements based on proximity to neighbors and the desired final spatial resolution, which can vary across the problem domain.
+Identifying neighboring particles and iteratively accumulating and applying pairwise displacements falls well within the normal capabilities of SPH codes.

+Although we refer to it as ``WVT'' because of the method that inspired it \citep{DiehlWVT}, our technique does not actually construct a WVT.
+The technique described below is similar to the distributed algorithm for constructing area-centered Voronoi configurations \citep{CortesMartinezBullo, MartinezCortesBullo}; each particle within a limited radius contributes to the calculation of a displacement in each iteration.

-The most obvious and flexible choice to start out with is an initial random configuration according to the underlying particle probability distribution $P({\bf r})\propto h({\bf r})^{-3}dV$ for a volume $dV$.
-We then evolve this configuration for multiple iteration steps by applying repulsive forces\footnote{We implement forces between particles to iterate a solution with a given metric.
-Here, ``force'' is used as in enforcing a metric and should not be associated with a physical force in nature.} between the particles so they settle in the desired places.
-Figure \ref{f.wvtiterations} shows an instructive two-dimensional example for the whole iteration process for a uniform distribution of particles, starting with the probability distribution on the lower left and ending with the final product on the lower right.
-Figure \ref{f.wvtnonuniform} shows an equivalent sequence for an azimuthally symmetric, but non-uniform distribution.
+Given a desired average distance to neighbors $\delta({\bf r})$ at each point ${\bf r}$ in the problem, the corresponding smoothing length $h$ is determined by $h({\bf r})=N_{\rm neigh}^{1/n}\, (\delta({\bf r})/2)$ in $n$ dimensions, where $N_{\rm neigh}$ is the target number of neighbors.
+We construct an initial set of particles by sampling random positions according to the underlying particle probability distribution $P({\bf r})\propto h({\bf r})^{-3}dV$ for a volume $dV$.
+We then evolve this configuration for multiple iteration steps by applying repulsive forces between the particles so they settle in the desired places.
+Figure~\ref{f.wvtiterations} shows a two-dimensional example of the whole iteration process for a uniform distribution of particles, starting with the initial collection of particles in the upper left and ending with the final product in the lower right.
+Figure~\ref{f.wvtnonuniform} shows an equivalent sequence for an azimuthally symmetric but non-uniform distribution.
+At the outer boundary, ghost particles exert a purely radial force on particles inside the domain, as if a smooth surface surrounded the domain, which leads to the formation of an unusually uniform ring of particles within 2$h$ of the boundary.
+Such smoothness at the boundary might be an asset in some simulations---for example, if the simulation domain really is the inside of a sphere---but in other cases the outer particles simply behave like the outermost layer of a concentric shell configuration (\S\ref{s.spatially_adaptive}).